 When dining, wait to be seated and don’t start eating until invited to do so.
 Don’t stand your chopsticks in your bowl as this is considered a bad omen.

 Avoid discussing political or religious matters with your Chinese hosts.

 Good to know

-Pollution in major cities is quite high – it is well-advised for you to follow the locals and don a face mask while outside, especially if you suffer from respiratory problems.
-Because of the very high population densities in most cities, day-to-day life often involves long queuing: in stores, at the bank, even when waiting for medical care.
+Pollution in major cities is quite high – it is well-advised for you to follow the locals and wear a face mask while outside, especially if you suffer from respiratory conditions.
+Because of the very high population density in most cities, day-to-day life often involves long queuing in stores, at the bank, even when waiting for medical care.